jasonjoh/dotnet-tutorial/README.md

 - It creates an `OutlookServicesClient` object.
 - It adds an event handler for the `SendingRequest2` event on the `OutlookServicesClient` object.
 This is where our work to get the user's email pays off.
 The event handler (which we will implement shortly) will add an `X-AnchorMailbox` HTTP header to the outgoing API requests.
 Setting this header to the user's mailbox allows the API endpoint to route API calls to the appropriate backend mailbox server more efficiently.
 - It issues a GET request to the URL for inbox messages, with the following characteristics:
-	- It uses the `OrderBy()` function with a value of `DateTimeReceived desc` to sort the results by DateTimeReceived.
+	- It uses the `OrderBy()` function with a value of `ReceivedDateTime desc` to sort the results by ReceivedDateTime.
 	- It uses the `Take()` function with a value of `10` to limit the results to the first 10.
 	- It uses the `Select()` function to limit the fields returned to only those that we need.
 - It loops over the results and prints out the subject.